SeanHeelan/HeapLayout/Shrike/README.md

   equal to Z.

 A template can contain as many `REQUIRE-DISTANCE` directives as you like.
 SHRIKE will start from the first and solve them one after the other.
+In the above template we have just a single such directive, requesting that SHRIKE find a way to place the third allocation made by `hash_init` 384 bytes after the first allocation made by `quoted_printable_encode`.

-So, putting all of this together looks something like the following:
+Solving this problem looks like the following:

 ```
 $ ./solve.py -o /tmp/output -p /data/Documents/git/php-shrike/install/bin/php